sanyamkaushiik-stack/interviewtrackerbysanyam/README.md

 # Interview Tracker by Sanyam 🚀

-Live: [Your Netlify Link Here] | Built by Sanyam Kaushik
+Live: careertrackerbysanyam.netlify.app  | Built by Sanyam Kaushik

 A clean, fast interview management tool for job seekers to track applications, interview stages, and offers — built because Excel sheets are painful.